Append Fields Tool

 - Forget Highlighted Missing Fields: Remove all highlighted columns that are no longer included in the data.

-- Deselect Duplicate Fields: Deselect the second column when duplicate column names exist; this optional is only available with multiple inputs.
+- Deselect Duplicate Fields: Deselect the second column when duplicate column names exist.
+This option is only available with multiple inputs.

 - Allow All Appends: All records will be appended to all records with no error or warning.